I Want To...

 This clerkship introduces students to the discipline of neurology by providing a broad exposure to the fundamental elements related to delivering clinical care to a neurological patient and the fundamental concepts associated with ethics, research and education in neurosciences.
 Students rotate through inpatient and outpatient clinical sites.
 Instruction occurs through direct patient contact, bedside teaching, simulation and physical examination teaching associates and student conferences.

 The objective of NeuroPRECEDE (Pre-Clerkship Education Exercises) is to prepare medical students for their clinical neurology experience by highlighting essential elements of the discipline.
 Emphasis is placed on developing and sharpening the skills required when performing a neurological exam as well as introducing fundamental knowledge and principles valuable in any clinical setting no matter the specialty.
-Through small-group sessions, interactive/hands-on practicums and the “Neuro Ex-Factor” competition, students are taught skills designed to enhance the Neurology Clinical Clerkship experience.
+Through small-group sessions, interactive/hands-on practicums and engaging lectures by top faculty in the department, students are taught skills designed to enhance the Neurology Clinical Clerkship experience.

 Core competencies are addressed via interactive hands-on and simulated sessions such as:

-- Neuro Bootcamp, comprised of The Abnormal Neuro Exam, Neurological Emergencies and Introduction to Neuro Imaging.
+- Neuro “Bootcamp” lecture series, comprised of The Abnormal Neuro Exam, Examining the Pediatric Neurology patient, and Movement Disorders

 - Recognize common neurological disease presentations.